buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgServiceElements/PropertySets/Pset_DistributionChamberElementTypeTrench.md

+# Pset_DistributionChamberElementTypeTrench

 Excavation, the length of which greatly exceeds the width.
 <!-- end of short definition -->